logosteach/computer-science-1-pubfunnels/unit_001/lesson_002_challenge_problems.md

-# Python Shell Challenges: Unit 001, Lesson 002
+# Unit 001, Lesson 002

+## Challenge Problems - Python Shell

 These challenge problems build on the basics introduced in the computer lab, including opening the Python Shell, checking your Python version, performing basic math operations (+, -, *, /, **), creating variables to store numbers and strings, and using the `print()` function to display results.
 Complete each challenge by typing code directly into the Python Shell (REPL) one line at a time.
 Experiment with different values to see how the results change.
 Submit screenshots of your shell output for each challenge.